 Previously, Simon served as vice-provost for academic affairs at Duke University from 2005 to 2011.
 During his time at Duke, he guided the university’s strategic planning process and drove initiatives aimed at connecting the humanities, social sciences and sciences.
 He was chairman of Duke’s department of chemistry from 1999-2004 and also held appointments in the Duke University Medical Center in both biochemistry and ophthalmology.

-Simon received his B.A. from Williams College in 1979 and his Ph.D. from the department of chemistry at Harvard University in 1983.
-After a postdoctoral fellowship at UCLA, Simon joined the department of chemistry and biochemistry at UCSD in 1985 and then moved to Duke University as the George B. Geller Professor in 1998.
+Simon received his B.A. from Williams College in 1979 and his Ph.D. in chemistry from Harvard University in 1983.
+After a postdoctoral fellowship at UCLA, Simon joined the department of chemistry and biochemistry at the University of California San Diego in 1985 and then moved to Duke University as the George B. Geller Professor in 1998.

 B.A., Williams College (1979)